PizzaStyx/DeathCost/README.md

 # DeathCost
- A plugin that removes money when you die.
+ A simple plugin that removes money when you die.

+Requires [Vault](https://www.spigotmc.org/resources/vault.34315/).
+Will probably work on any Spigot version after 1.8.